dunglas/frankenphp/docs/performance.md

 }
 ```

 This will improve performance if the `root` directive contains [placeholders](https://caddyserver.com/docs/conventions#placeholders).
-The gain will be negilible in other cases.
+The gain will be negligible in other cases.

 ## PHP Performance